mirayatech/basic-scene-three-js/README.md

 ## First three.js project 🎈

-By using three.js, I have been able to put together a simple red square (no bundler, no dependency, no modules, just an HTML file, and some JavaScript).
+By using three.js, I have been able to put together a simple blue square (no bundler, no dependency, no modules, just an HTML file, and some JavaScript).

 ### What I've learned:
 - the difference between WebGL & three.js